Skip to Content

 Property

-Direct and guaranteed loans both require the home to be structurally sound, functionally adequate and in good repair.
+Direct and Guaranteed Loans both require the home to be structurally sound, functionally adequate and in good repair.
 A qualified appraiser will ensure the home meets the USDA's minimum property requirements.

-Because the USDA acts as the lender for direct loans, the actual process of applying for the loan slightly differs from USDA guaranteed loans.
+Because the USDA acts as the lender for Direct Loans, the actual process of applying for the loan slightly differs from USDA Guaranteed Loans.

 Here's a quick overview of each loan program's process: